AI, Machine Learning, and Web Projects

 Since early 2025, I’ve maintained a repository on GitHub containing all of my experimentations and playgrounds with machine learning & artificial intelligence.
 I also have other repositories containing web apps and platformer games.
 In these repositories, I’ve trained sentiment analysis models, Kaggle challenge models, CIFAR image classification systems, and traditional linear regression models.

-Featured AI Project
+Active Featured AI Model

 Other models & projects